How college basketball free agency is shaping up

 Previous team: Duke

 No player on this list was ranked higher coming out of high school than Jeter, who was rated the No. 11 prospect in the nation in the recruiting class of 2015.
 In saying yes to Duke that year, the 6-10 McDonald's All-American said no to Arizona, among others.
 Now, the Las Vegas product has changed his mind.
-Jeter made cameo appearances in 32 games as a freshman and entered his sophomore season as a starter in Durham, but he was benched before Thanksgiving and missed the Blue Devils' last 19 games due to a herniated disk.
+Jeter made cameo appearances in 32 games as a freshman and entered his sophomore season as a starter in Durham, but he was benched before Thanksgiving and missed the Blue Devils' last 19 games because of a herniated disk.

 Dedric Lawson, Kansas Jayhawks